 English Shepherds are intelligent, alert, responsive working dogs.
 They are exceptionally devoted making them ideal watch dogs.
 Once bonded to their owners, they have a strong desire to work in partnership with them, whatever the task may be.
 The English Shepherd is not the type to leave locked up with little to none human contact.
-As a "herding dog", they need a home that is willing to give them the much needed exercise.
+As a "working chore dog", they need a home that is willing to give them the much needed exercise.
 At the end of the day they are content to lie at your feet.

 English Shepherds can be headers or heelers, most tend to be heelers, capable of herding and/or working with all types of livestock.
 Naturally work close to stock in an upright, loose-eye mode.
 Normally they will adjust the force needed to accomplish the task at hand.
 Their "natural instincts" are traits that are bred into them, not taught.
 They are exceptionally smart dogs that learn quickly by following and watching the owner on their daily rounds.